 Concurrently, we began taking groups of elementary students to senior living facilities to engage intergenerational service learning as a part of our Generation-2-Generation (G-2-G) program.
 In January of 2016, 80 youth participated in G-2-G; in January of 2019 over 400 youth in Mattoon participated and 90 in Charleston.
 Our partnership with the Family Consumer Science program at MHS as well as staffing provided by our local YMCA has allowed for this expansion of G-2-G.

 Each year, other Community Bridge programs have been developed, piloted, refined and reworked.
-Farm-2-Table, which engages first graders, began in 2016 with two classes, and now serves 8 of the 12 first grade classrooms in our public schools, including hearing impaired and special needs classes.
-In the 2019-2020 academic year, we will serve all 12 first grade classes.
-School-2-Farm (formerly Farm-2-School) serves all second-grade classes at Williams Elementary with plans for expansion as we partner with the FFA program at MHS.
+Farm-2-Table, which engages first graders, began in 2016 with two classes, and now serves all 12 first grade classrooms in our public schools.
+School-2-Farm (formerly Farm-2-School) serves all second-grade classes at both Williams and Riddle Elementary schools thanks to our partner, the FFA program at MHS.
 Our Talents-2-Strengths program has been piloted with four fifth grade classes, with plans to expand it during the 2019-2020 academic year in partnership with the JROTC program at MHS.

 As our primary population served are youth, our goal is to have a longitudinal service learning program serving all K-5th-grade students (approximately 1,500 youth) in Mattoon by the year 2024.
 Additionally, we will serve more than 150 of our local high school students as intentional leadership opportunities will be provided for them through engagement in facilitating our Community Bridges programming.